 The following block diagram summarizes the receiver code structure.
 The processing has four main parts: Signal Source, Physical Layer, Message Parser, and Data Viewer.

-- ''Captured Signal'': Over-the-air signals written to a file and sourced using a baseband file reader block at 2.4 Msps
+''Captured Signal'': Over-the-air signals written to a file and sourced from a Baseband File Reader object at 2.4 Msps

-The signal source is configured to provide enough samples to contain a maximum of 180 complete extended squitter messages.
-Since an extended squitter message is 288 samples long, set SamplesPerFrame property of the signal source object to 51840 samples, which is a 180 times 288.
+SamplesPerFrame of the signal property accordingly.
 The rest of the algorithm searches for Mode-S packets in this frame of data and outputs all correctly identified packets.
 This type of processing is defined as batch processing.
 An alternative approach is to process one extended squitter message at a time.
-This single packet processing approach incurs 88 times more overhead than the batch processing, while it has 88 times less delay.
-Since the ADS-B receiver is delay tolerant, we chose to increase the speed of execution over latency.
+This single packet processing approach incurs 180 times more overhead than the batch processing, while it has 180 times less delay.
+Since the ADS-B receiver is delay tolerant, batch processing was used.

-The packet synchronizer works on subframes of data that is equivalent to two extended squitter packets, i.e. 1440 samples at 12 MHz or 120 micro seconds.
-This subframe length ensures that a whole extended squitter packet can be found in the subframe.
-Packet synchronizer first correlates the received signal with the 8 microsecond preamble and find the peak value.
-Then, it validates the found synchronization point by checking if it confirms to the preamble sequence, [1 0 0 0 0 0 1 0 1 0 0 0 0 0 0], where a '1' represents a high value and a '0' represents a low value.
+The packet synchronizer works on subframes of data equivalent to two extended squitter packets, that is, 1440 samples at 12 MHz or 120 micro seconds.
+This subframe length ensures that a whole extended squitter packet is contained in the subframe.
+The Packet synchronizer first correlates the received signal with the 8 microsecond preamble and finds the peak value.
+Then, it validates the synchronization point by checking if it matches the preamble sequence, [1 0 0 0 0 0 1 0 1 0 0 0 0 0 0], where a '1' represents a high value and a '0' represents a low value.

 The Mode-S PPM modulation scheme defines two symbols.
 Each symbol has two chips, where one has a high value and the other has a low value.
 If the first chip is high followed by low chip, this corresponds to the symbol being a 1.
 Alternatively, if the first chip is low followed by high chip, then the symbol is 0.
 The bit parser demodulates the received chips and creates a binary message.
 The binary message is validated using a CRC checker.
 The output of bit parser is a vector of Mode-S physical layer header packets that contains the following fields:

-The message parser processes the raw bits based on the packet type as described in [ 2 ].
+The message parser extracts data from the raw bits based on the packet type as described in [ 2 ].
 This example can parse short squitter packets and extended squitter packets that contain airborne velocity, identification, and airborne position data.